scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

-   We present the software tool pyPAHdb to the scientific astronomical community, which is used to characterize emission from one of the prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
+   We present the software tool pyPAHdb to the scientific astronomical community, which is used to characterize emission from one of the most prevalent types of organic molecules in space, namely polycyclic aromatic hydrocarbons (PAHs).
 It leverages the detailed studies of organic molecules done at NASA Ames Research Center. pyPAHdb is a streamlined Python version of the NASA Ames PAH IR Spectroscopic Database (PAHdb; `www.astrochemistry.org
-   <http://www.astrochemistry.org/pahdb>`_) IDL suite of tools.
+   <http://www.astrochemistry.org/pahdb>`_) suite of IDL tools.
 PAHdb has
-   been extensively used to analyze and interpret the PAH signature from a plethora of emission sources, ranging from solar-system objects to entire galaxies. pyPAHdb has the capability to interface with the spectroscopic libraries of PAHdb, model the detailed photo-physics of the PAH excitation/emission-process, and, through a database-fitting technique, decompose the PAH emission into contributing PAH subclasses in terms of charge, size, structure and composition.
+   been extensively used to analyze and interpret the PAH signature from a plethora of emission sources, ranging from solar-system objects to entire galaxies. pyPAHdb has the capability to interface with the spectroscopic libraries of PAHdb, model the detailed photo-physics of the PAH excitation/emission process, and, through a database-fitting technique, decompose the PAH emission into contributing PAH subclasses in terms of molecule charge, size, structure and composition.

 .. class:: keywords